brett-hicklin/brett-hicklin-portfolio-website/README.md

 You can run this website locally by using VScode's live server plugin.
 Right click on index file and select `Open with live server`

-This website can also be ran on Github PAges using the following link [Brett Hicklin's Portfolio website](https://brett-hicklin.github.io/brett-hicklin-portfolio-website/)
+This website can also be ran on Github Pages using the following link [Brett Hicklin's Portfolio website](https://brett-hicklin.github.io/brett-hicklin-portfolio-website/)

 Here is a screenshot of the website ![Website landing page](./Assets/images/portfolioWebsiteScreenshot.png)